Types, values and operations

 Date addition is ambiguous and poorly defined in other languages

-During the design of Catala, we noticed that the question "What is Jan 31st + 1 month?" had no consensual answer in Computer Science.
+During the design of Catala, the Catala team noticed that the question "What is Jan 31st + 1 month?" had no consensual answer in Computer Science.

 • In Java, it will be Feb 28/29th depending on the leap year.